idaholab/moose/modules/stochastic_tools/doc/content/syntax/Covariance/index.md

 #### In the GaussianProcessHandler

-The [](GaussianProcessHandler.md) is a class which incorporates the necessary data structures and functions to create and manipulate Gaussian Processes.
+The [GaussianProcessHandler.md] is a class which incorporates the necessary data structures and functions to create, train, and use Gaussian Processes.
 One of the most important members of this handler class is the covariance function:

 !listing GaussianProcessHandler.h line=CovarianceFunctionBase *

 The covariance function can be initialized in the handler by following the examples given in [source description](GaussianProcessHandler.md).
-Objects like [](GaussianProcessTrainer.md) or [](GaussianProcess.md) can then access the covariance function through the handler class.
+Objects like [GaussianProcessTrainer.md] or [GaussianProcess.md] can then access the covariance function through the handler class.

 #### CovarianceInterface